Y6 Weekly Homework Timetable 2019

 Please work read through the Ten Ten Newsletter each month with your child.

-The Values and Virtues for this half term are 'Learned and Wise'.
+The Values and Virtues for this half term are intentional and prophetic.

 Presentation of Homework